Best Practices for PCB Component Positioning

-3. Ensure that panel openings of switches and vacant positions on the printed circuit board match and provide fixing holes near terminals, plug-in parts, and other areas subjected to force, allowing space for thermal expansion.
+3. Match panel openings with switches and vacant positions on the circuit board.
+Provide fixing holes near terminals and plug-in parts to accommodate thermal expansion.

-5. Maintain a minimum distance of 10mm between electrolytic capacitors and heating components and 20mm between other components and radiators to prevent interference and thermal issues.
+5. Maintain a minimum distance of 10mm between electrolytic capacitors and heat-generating components to prevent thermal issues.
+Keep a distance of 20mm between other components and radiators to avoid interference.

-6. Avoid placing stress-sensitive components in high-stress areas of the printed circuit board and ensure that component layout meets reflow soldering and wave soldering spacing requirements to reduce shadowing effects during soldering.
+6. Avoid placing stress-sensitive components in high-stress areas of the circuit board.
+Ensure that the component layout meets soldering spacing requirements to reduce shadowing effects during soldering.

-7. Reserve positioning holes and brackets on the printed circuit board and leave a 5~10mm wide gap in large-area printed circuit boards to prevent bending during the soldering process.
+7. Reserve positioning holes and brackets on the circuit board to prevent bending during the soldering process.
+Leave a 5~10mm gap in large-area boards to maintain structural integrity.

 Contact